 Julie was inspired to create the film after taking a six-week course with Mindful Schools, an organization that teaches mindfulness in US schools.

-Julie and Josh recently announced that “Just Breathe” will air on the Oprah Winfrey Network’s Super Soul Sunday program, April 12th, after Oprah’s interview with the mindfulness pioneer Jon Kabat-Zinn.
+“Just Breathe” aired on the Oprah Winfrey Network’s Super Soul Sunday program in the spring of 2015, after Oprah’s interview with the mindfulness pioneer Jon Kabat-Zinn.